LazarGrbic11/jenkins-docker/README.md

 ## Note

-The `terraform.tf` file, located in the `terraform` folder is purposefully missing a token, because it was kept as a string :joy:
+The `terraform.tf` file, located in the `terraform` folder, is purposefully missing a token, because it was kept as a string :joy: